isomerpages/mlaw-corp/_covid19/14-B-FAQs-on-re-align-framework.md

 <a name="q25">**25.
 When will the Act commence?
 How do I apply for the respective reliefs?**</a><a href="#a25" title="Return to top">↩</a>
-* The Act is targeted to commence in end-November 2020.

 * We will be providing details on the commencement of Act, as well as the application process in due course.
 In the meantime, you may wish to refer to Part 4 of the Second Schedule of the Act [here](https://sso.agc.gov.sg/Act/COVID19TMA2020){:target="_blank"}.

 <a name="q26">**26.
 I am eligible for the relief measures mentioned above.
 Can I serve the relevant notices for relief before the Act commences?** </a><a href="#a26" title="Return to top">↩</a>